 • The building was also once home of Hugh Waldorf Astor, newspaper scion (of the famed American Astor family) and son of John Jacob Astor V, first Baron Astor of Hever, Member of Parliament and owner of The Times of London.

-• Located behind the former U.S. embassy on one side and separated from public foot traffic by a gate, this short stretch of Culross Street may well be one of the most private and sought after locations in London.
+• Located behind the former U.S. embassy on one side this short stretch of Culross Street may well be one of the most sought after locations in London.

 • While most houses on Culross Street are listed, 14 Culross Street is freehold which allowed the opening up of the floor plan for space and light, the addition of a lift, conservatory and (concealed) heating and air-conditioning.